verenabob/verenabob.github.io/en/index.md

 # Getting there

 By **car,** Prien is easily reachable from Munich on the Autobahn A8 (vrooooommm) in the direction of Salzburg.
-There are several parking lots within a few minutes' walk from the church ([map here](https://drive.google.com/open?id=1T4qFkugoK_aIpqnMXEXYKNWXvZg&usp=sharing)).
+There are several parking lots within a few minutes' walk from the church ([map here](https://drive.google.com/open?id=1T4qFkugoK_aIpqnMXEXYKNWXvZg&usp=sharing), might work on desktop only).

 Arriving by **train** is easy, too.
 It takes about one hour from Munich to Prien.